Netvent/storyly-sdk/ios/README.md

     func storylyUserInteracted(_ storylyView: StorylyView, storyGroup: StoryGroup, story: Story, storyLayer: StoryLayer) {}
 }
 ```
 As it can be seen from `storylyActionClicked` method, there is an object called `Story`.
 This object represents the story in which action is done and has some information about the story to be used.
-The structure of the `Story`, `StoryMedia`, `StorylyData` and `StoryType` objects are as follows:
+The structure of the `Story`, `StoryMedia`, `StorylyData` and `StoryType` objects are as follows.
+In addition, `storylyUserInteracted` method has a parameter called `StoryLayer` which has the following subclasses `StoryQuizLayer`, `StoryEmojiLayer`, `StoryPollLayer`, details of these object also can be seen below:

 ```swift
 @objc public enum StoryType: Int {